Client: Chicago Transit Authority Public Art Program

 It is the case that cities around the world are full of oversized men staring down from massive plinths at a public who rarely know who these men were.
 This is troubling - not so much in the sense that the monuments are important works of art - but that the history they represent has been forgotten.
 This is problematic, whether we want to understand the past or avoid repeating it.

 This work addresses the (in)visibility of public art and the disappearance of culture and history.
-The work invites the public into a conversation about the critical importance of an open dialogue with histories of all kinds.
+The work, particularly the painstakingly produced contemporary replica of the historic ticket booth, invites the public into a conversation about the critical importance of an open dialogue with histories of all kinds.